 Now let's pose a question: are the conservative minority and patriots of the West even comparable with the dissidents of the USSR?

 Dissidents in the USSR then…

-Well, even after Stalin and his partial exposure, the government of the USSR still didn't presume possibility of any dissent from the party line. "Народ и партия едины" (The people and the party are together).
+Well, even after Stalin and his partial exposure, the government of the USSR still didn't presume the possibility of any dissent from the party line. "Народ и партия едины" (The people and the party are together).
 The government took this slogan very seriously.
-However that was already the period of the so call "thaw", and some folks did dare to dissent.
+However, that was already the period of the so call "thaw", and some folks did dare to dissent.

 immensely difficult goal of a full exposure of the Soviet system, and